-Nygaard (1994) studying a group of college athletes came to the conclusion that incontinence during physical stresses is common in young, highly fit, college female athletes.
+Nygaard (1994) studying a group of college athletes concluded that incontinence during physical stresses is common in young, highly fit, college female athletes.
 The study found that 28% reported urine loss while participating in their sport, with the highest proportions coming in gymnastics 67%, basketball 66%, tennis 50%, field hockey 42%, track & field 29%.

 Eliason (2002) studied 35 elite trampolinists (range 12-22 years) and found approximately 80% of the trampolinists reported involuntary urinary leakage, but only during trampoline training.
 The leakage started after 2.5 years of training.
 Age, duration of the training, and training frequency all increased the risk.
 All women above 15 years of age reported urinary leakage.

 Borin(2013) evaluated the pressure of the pelvic floor muscles in female athletes.
-The group comprised of 40 women between 18 and 30 years of age divided into 4 groups: 10 volleyball players, 10 handball players, 10 basketball players, and 10 non-athletes.
+The group comprised of 40 women between 18 and 30 years of age divided into four groups: ten volleyball players, ten handball players, ten basketball players, and ten non-athletes.
 Analysis of the data suggests that perineal pressure is decreased in female athletes compared with non-athletes.
 A lower perineal pressure correlates with increased symptoms of urinary incontinence and pelvic floor dysfunction.

 Addressing Athletic Incontinence

 Athletic Incontinence is generally thought to be the result of the decreased structural support of the pelvic floor due to increased abdominal pressure during the activity.